folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Dirty-mackin' bitches because your spirit is insecure" > Dirty-mackin' bitches

-* “Macking” refers to physical contact, conversations, or other flirtatious actions that a person does to flirt or attract someone with whom the person wants to have sex.
+* “Macking” refers to conversations, physical contact, or other flirtatious actions that a person does to attract someone with whom they want to have sex.

-* Dirty can be used to describe something that is dishonorable or something that is overtly sexual, especially when expressing a desire for novelty and adventurous forms of sexual behavior.
+* "Dirty" can be used to describe something that is dishonorable or something that is overtly sexual, especially when expressing a desire for novelty and adventurous forms of sexual behavior.

-* Here Kendrick seems to be criticizing the “dirty ackin'” women and men whose "pillow-talking" is leading to neighborhood wars.
+* Here, Kendrick seems to be criticizing the “dirty-macking” men and women whose "pillow-talking" is leading to neighborhood wars.

-* Kendrick seems to suggest the reason why men or women get into these "dirty-macking", "pillow-talking" sexual relationships because they are insecure men who need the validation of an attractive woman agreeing to have sex with them or insecure women who need the validation of a famous rapper expressing a strong desire to have sex with them.
+* Kendrick seems to suggest that the reason why men or women get into these "dirty-macking," "pillow-talking" sexual relationships is that they are insecure men who need the validation of an attractive woman agreeing to have sex with them or insecure women who need the validation of a famous rapper expressing a strong desire to have sex with them.

 {{< /details >}}